Interested in a longer voyage? Click here to check out Lindblad's 10-day Galapagos Aboard the Endeavor II

 - A Range of Tools for Optimum Exploration

-Activities are plentiful: Choose to swim, snorkel, kayak, walk leisurely, hike vigorously, cruise in a Zodiac with a naturalist or savor time aboard ship.
-The National Geographic Islander is outfitted with snorkel gear including wetsuits, tandem and single kayaks, and stand-up paddleboards.
+Activities are plentiful: Choose to swim, snorkel, kayak, walk leisurely, hike vigorously, cruise in a Zodiac with a naturalist or relax aboard ship.
+The National Geographic Islander II is outfitted with snorkel gear including wetsuits, tandem and single kayaks, and stand-up paddleboards.
 Explore deeper with video microscopes, plasma screens, recorded dives by onboard undersea specialists, hydrophones, video chroniclers, splash cams and daily expedition reports.

 - Go Home with Photos as Thrilling as the Wildlife